Beatriz3692/leaflet-challenge/README.md

 ## Background

-This map represents a visualization of earthquake and tectonic plate data in the world over the past 7 days.
+This map is a visualization of earthquake and tectonic plate data in the world over the past 7 days.

 ### Link: https://beatriz3692.github.io/leaflet-challenge/